 INVOLVEMENT WITH FIRE TOOLS.
 As a firefighter, I’ve always been most interested in special operations– rescue and truck company (i.e., “hook & ladder”) work, and especially the variety of tools and equipment that surrounds them.
 Along with several other Iowa firefighters, I helped develop a nationally delivered course, “Fireground Support Operations,” emphasizing hook and ladder company operations for departments of all sizes (whether they have a ladder truck or not).
 It included a good deal of emphasis on fire service tools, tool culture, and tool applications.
 This and other courses served as a gateway for consulting work with some key players in the fire equipment industry, notably, Cutter’s Edge (ventilation saws), Lion Apparel (Janesville personal protective gear), and Tempest Technologies (positive pressure blowers).

 THE GENEALOGY OF MALVEN FIRE TOOL WORKS (MALVENWORKS).
 But, by far my most transformative experience was service as a consultant for MalvenWorks predecessor, Iowa-American Firefighting Equipment of Osceola, Iowa.
-For well over a decade, I designed and facilitated the manufacture of a number of fire service hand tools for them.
+For well over a decade, I designed and facilitated the manufacture of a number of fire service hand tools for them on a pro-bono basis.
 Among them were tools marketed as the “Truckie Tool,” “Stinger,” “Hawk,” “Rescue Hawk,” “Super Hawk,” and “Spike.”
-I also worked on the refinement of Iowa-American’s Halligan bar, especially the redesign of its forks and the tool’s transition from silicone casting to investment casting manufacture.
-In addition to the above, several Hawk Tool prototypes (steps in the development process that were not intended as completed works) also gained independent recognition and were [“accidentally”] included in Iowa-American’s substantial mail order catalog.
+I also worked on the refinement of Iowa-American’s Halligan bar, especially the redesign of its forks and its transition from silicone casting to investment casting manufacture.
+Along the way, several “Hawk Tool” prototypes (steps in the development process that were not intended as completed works) were [“accidentally”] included in Iowa-American’s substantial mail order catalog and gained independent recognition in their own right.

 Finally, in 2015, I bought back my designs from Aazel Fire Tools to form MalvenWorks.
 MalvenWorks is now the sole producer of the “Malven Hawk Tool” (including a new “Hallux” pry component) and an extensive line of forcible entry tools– the “Monster,” “Classic” and “Hayward Claw” bars, plus the newly introduced “All-American” Halligan.